 In college, Casey worked for BreakAway Ministries.
 There, she encountered the joy, peace and love of Jesus through relationship.
 Because God changed her life, she now wants to help other women experience life and hope.

 “I want to help Jesus in the ministry in the healing of their hearts,” she said.

 During her time at Asbury Seminary, Casey interned at a safe house in Houston, working with female survivors of trafficking called Sparrows.
 When her internship was complete, the Sparrows pooled their money and bought a cake.
 One Sparrow stood and looked at Casey.

 “With tears running down her face, she thanked me for living life alongside her,” Casey said.
 “She was just so thankful that I was there and was present.”

 At that moment, Casey realized God was calling her to this type of work, even though she didn’t feel equipped.
-She decided to pursue a M.A. in Mental Health Counseling and expects to graduate in 2018.
-She hopes to counsel and continue to earn the certificates needed to aid in the recovery of trafficked victims.
+She decided to pursue a M.A. in Mental Health Counseling.
+She graduated in 2018 with hopes to counsel and continue to earn the certificates needed to aid in the recovery of trafficked victims.

 Prepare for the Call